espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Bear Hug.md

 * * *

 You snatch at your opponent with your claws, pulling them close in a ferocious bear hug.
 You make another claw Strike against the same target.
-If this Strike hits, the target is also [[Grabbed]].
+If this Strike hits, the target is also [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Grabbed]].